Partisan feud erupts over Pa. GOP’s subpoenas of 2020 presidential election records

-A partisan battle is brewing in Pennsylvania over Republican plans to subpoena voting records in a probe of the 2020 presidential election — records that would include driver licenses, birth dates and the last four digits of Social Security numbers of the nearly 7 million voters who cast ballots.
+A partisan battle is brewing in Pennsylvania over Republican plans to subpoena voting records in a probe of the 2020 presidential election — records that would include driver’s licenses, birth dates and the last four digits of Social Security numbers of the nearly 7 million voters who cast ballots.

 Republicans on the state Senate Intergovernmental Operations Committee on Wednesday approved subpoenas for all communications from the Pennsylvania Department of State to county officials and materials related to the November 2020 general election and May 2021 primary election.